 Hanson graduated high school in Minot (Magic City Campus High School) in 1995 and joined the military in November of that year.
 During his time in the active duty Army, he was stationed in South Carolina, Virginia, and for over three years, at Fort Sam Houston, Texas in the heart of San Antonio.
 In the 323rd Army Band of the US Army Medical Command, Hanson performed in virtually every ensemble within the unit to include concert band, marching band, brass quintet, Latin band, jazz combo, country band, and show band.
 He served as a featured trombone soloist with the jazz ensemble and worked in additional duty positions to include Operations and Training throughout his enlistment.
 During those same three years, Christopher was active as a freelance musician during his off-duty time, performing with various rock, country, Latin, and jazz bands and ensembles.

 Upon the end of his active duty enlistment, he returned to North Dakota to attend school at North Dakota State University in Fargo studying trombone performance.
-Since arriving back home over a decade ago, Christopher has performed as a bassist, trombonist, vocalist, and composer/arranger with countless bands and ensembles to include Patents Pending, Tripp 40, Fat Daddy's, Helena Handbasket, The Jazz Nickel, Salsa de Fargo, the FM Community Theatre, Little Country Theatre, the FM Chamber Chorale, the Living Hope Baptist Church Worship Band, the Jazz Inc. Big Band, the FM Kicks Big Band, the Fargo Theatre All Stars, and numerous chamber ensembles performing everything from jazz to classical.
-He served on the Jazz Arts Group Board of Directors for two years and was a member of the Jazz Arts Group Education Committee for three years.
-He also performed both as lead and solo trombonist in the Jazz Arts Group Big Band from 2003-2011.
-Hanson currently serves as the musical director of the Imperial Big Band of the El Zagal Shrine and also functions as the Worship Band Leader at Faith United Methodist Church in north Fargo.
-Hanson is also the Executive Director of the Jass Festival, an annual summer jazz festival held in the Fargo-Moorhead area.
-The objective of the festival is to provide educational opportunities for jazz musicians and jazz lovers and to promote jazz talent in the Red River Valley area.
-On the outside of his music work, Hanson is active in veterans advocacy serving as an officer and member of the American Legion (Gilbert C. Grafton) Post 2 in Fargo.
+Since arriving back home over two decades ago, Christopher has performed as a bassist, trombonist, vocalist, and composer/arranger with countless bands and ensembles to include MoJo Filter, Guys and Dahls, Patents Pending, Tripp 40, Fat Daddy's, Helena Handbasket, The Jazz Nickel, Salsa de Fargo, the FM Community Theatre, Little Country Theatre, the FM Chamber Chorale, the Living Hope Baptist Church Worship Band, the Big House Band of Fargo Faith United Methodist Church, the FM Kicks Big Band, the Fargo Theatre All Stars, Fargo Five Brass Quintet, the Imperial Big Band of the El Zagal Shrine, and numerous chamber ensembles performing everything from jazz to classical.
+Hanson also recently concluded a 25-year run as the Executive Director of the Jass Festival, an annual summer jazz festival that was held in the Fargo-Moorhead area each August.

 Throughout his musical career, Hanson has performed and soloed with many of his jazz heroes to include Andy Martin, Randy Brecker, Wayne Bergeron, and Slide Hampton, and has also had the opportunity to perform with Loretta Lynn, Janie Fricke, the Temptations, and the Four Tops just to name a few.